SAK-007/Ps1-Game-Engine/README.md

 -3D Graphics credit goes to RUBIXCUBE6
 -Bandwith inspired me
 -SHADOW a nice psxdev.net member who helped me a lot
 -And a thanks goes to everyone on PSXDEV.NET
+-Copyright 2022 Sony Computer Entertatinment All Rights Reserved

 A Big Thanks to insolitum for STARRING THE REPOSITORY